Stylok5/Project-3-FoodsParadise/README.md

 ![Alt text](https://i.imgur.com/2tf25zN.png "Optional title")

+### Day 13

 On the last day, we spent time fixing minor bugs, enhancing the styling, and deploying the project.
-To deploy the frontend, we used **Netlify**, and for the backend, we utilized **MongoDB Atlas**.
+To deploy the frontend, we used **Netlify** and for the backend, we utilized **MongoDB Atlas**.

 ## Final project: